TropiiDev/WepWop/README.md

 - 👋 Hi, I’m @WepWop
 - 👀 I’m interested in Computer Programming and Game Development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Piano 1
 - 💞️ I’m looking to collaborate on a discord bot with someone
 - 📫 How to reach me Discord: Tropiiツ#0001